wonkes-manoa/wonkes-manoa.github.io/index.md

 **Josh's Dog:** "Bark, bark!
 Bark, bark, bark!"

-In brief, that proves Wonkes is an epic and misery fail…
+In brief, that proves Wonkes is an epic and misery fail… Bad UI, bored idea, no convenient features, and we can't even gather 5 people to try Wonkes and have to ask a puppy for suggestions: all are evidence showing that Wonkes is doomed.

 # Our Team